verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] The cost of community is inconvenience
 - [ ] Everyone wants to be a DJ.
 No one wants to dance.
 - [ ] The sexiest people are the ones that ruin your mind, not rumple your sheets.
+- [ ] That's why they pay me the medium bucks
 I need to be enough—for myself.